Infrastructure

 According to officials, the port's potential is vast, and steps are being considered to develop surrounding infrastructure without impacting the environment.
 "The demand for the port is already significant, particularly among shipping companies, as it offers a strategic advantage for unloading transshipment cargo and continuing their journey without detours," reports Economic Times.

-Businesses across India are also expressing interest in utilizing the new port for cost-efficient goods transportation.
+Businesses across India are also expressing interest in utilising the new port for cost-efficient goods transportation.
 Goods destined for cities just 48 hours away by rail and road are expected to flow through Vizhinjam, reducing transportation costs and time.

 To support the growing demand, a logistics park is being planned near the port, aiming to serve businesses from these key cities.